gerardroche/gerardroche.github.io/_posts/2017-11-01-neovintageous-1.4.0-released.md

 ---
 tags: neovintageous sublime-text vim
 ---
-[NeoVintageous 1.4.0](https://github.com/NeoVintageous/NeoVintageous) has been released, the main highlights of this release are:
+[NeoVintageous 1.4.0](https://github.com/NeoVintageous/NeoVintageous) has been released and includes mapping commands, and a help system with full Vim documentation.

 ## Vim Documentation Out-of-the-Box

-You can now lookup help via the `:help {subject}` command (see `:help neovintageous`).
+You can now lookup help with the `:help {subject}` command (see `:help nv` for NeoVintageous help).
+Documentation for all of the out-of-the-box plugins is available too:

-You can also lookup documentation for out-of-the-box plugins:

 * `:help abolish`
 * `:help commentary`
 * `:help surround`
 * `:help unimpaired`

 To jump to a subject, position the cursor on a tag (e.g. `|bars|`, `'option'`) and hit `CTRL-]`.
 Jump backwards and forwards by pressing `CTRL-O` and `CTRL-I`.

-It is possible to go directly to whatever you want help on, by giving an argument to the `:help` command.
-Prepend something to specify the context.
-Suppose, for example, you want to know what the `gc` command does, you can lookup `:help gc`.
-If you want to know what it does in visual mode, lookup `:help v_gc` (prepend `v_`).
+It's possible to go directly to whatever you want, by giving a *subject* to the `:help` command.
+A prefix can specify the context:

 WHAT | PREPEND | EXAMPLE
 ---- | ------- | -------